grigoriitropin/vehir-platform/INSTALL.md

    changing any configuration.
 If you do not know, ask the user which agent they are using, then read the corresponding file.

+   Integration-guide configurations are examples of valid Vehir settings, not files to overwrite verbatim.
+Preserve unrelated MCP servers, permissions, settings, and project-specific rules.
+Merge only the Vehir-related entries after reading the existing configuration and creating a backup.

    Do not apply lockdown while reading the integration guide.
 Use a no-lockdown configuration for the initial MCP connection, then follow the setup flow below.